Our school is committed to safeguarding and promoting

 Safeguarding at St Joseph's RC Primary School

 All schools are expected to play their part in keeping children safe.
 At St Joseph's RC Primary School we fully recognise the contribution we can make to protect children and support pupils in school.
 The child's needs are paramount and all professionals will put those needs at the heart of the safeguarding system so that the right solutions can be found for every child.
-At St Joseph's RC Primary School Mrs Elder, supported by Mrs Scott and Mrs Garcia, take lead responsibility for safeguarding and child protection.
+At St Joseph's RC Primary School Mrs Elder, supported by Mrs Scott takes lead responsibility for safeguarding and child protection.
 Our training in this role is updated every two years.
 We are expected to refer all cases of suspected abuse to Lancashire Children's Social Care.
 Where appropriate, parents will be contacted before this referral but this will depend on the circumstances.
 Where there are radicalisation concerns these will be referred to the Channel programme.